GSA-TTS/identity-handbook/_articles/appdev-proofing-ruby-worker-jobs.md

 Logging for the workers will go to `log/production.log` just like the IDP web hosts, which will be ingested into Cloudwatch.

-DelayedJob logs job durations by default.
+GoodJob logs job durations by default.

 ## Deploys